 There have been considerable shifts in industry throughout history as new technology has been invented and implemented.
 When new technology is applied on a large it can cause a dramatic change in how all industry works – this creates a new ‘version’ of industry.
+So what are the previous Industry versions?

 What is Industry 1.0?